 - (a.)
 Identifying NED eligible families currently on HACA's HCV waiting list - (i) Upon receipt of the list of NED families referred by Texas DADS through ARCIL, HACA will compare the names with those of families already on HACA's HCV waiting list.
 Any family currently on the HCV waiting list that matches the referral list, will be coded as NED, and will be granted a NED preference for NED vouchers.
 For issuance of non-NED vouchers, these applicants will be assisted in order of their original position on HACA's HCV waiting list in accordance with HACA's admissions policies.
-Therefore they will not lose their original position on the waiting list as a result of receiving a NED preference. - (b.)
-Placing NED eligible families referred by ARCIL on HACA's HCV waiting list:
+Therefore they will not lose their original position on the waiting list as a result of receiving a NED preference.

+(b.)
+Placing NED eligible families referred by ARCIL or by direct application with necessary supplemental documentation on HACA's HCV waiting list:

 Those eligible applicants on the current waiting list will have priority over families not on the waiting list.
 If additional funding is available, and all eligible families on the waiting list are exhausted, the waiting list will remain open for NED eligible families.
-Eligibility for the NED vouchers will be based on the respective HUD Notice of Funding Availability and may be limited to referrals from the Texas Department of Aging and Disability Services and their service partners.
-When HACA receives a completed application and referral, the applicant will be placed on the waiting list after all lottery applicants and in order according to the date and time when HACA first had received both documents.
+Eligibility for the NED vouchers will be based on the respective HUD Notice of Funding-Availability and may be limited to referrals from the Texas Department of Aging and Disability Services and their service partners.
+When HACA receives a completed application and referral from ARCIL or necessary supplemental documents, the applicant will be placed on the waiting list after all lottery applicants and in order according to the date and time when HACA first had received both documents.

 If a family coded as NED ceases to meet the criteria for NED eligibility before the family has moved into an assisted unit, HACA will remove the NED coding.
 If the family was previously on the waiting list, they will maintain their original place on the waiting list.
-If the family was only on the waiting list due to a NED referral, they will be removed from the waiting list or lose their voucher if already issued.
+If the family was only on the waiting list due to a NED referral, or direct application for an NED voucher, they will be removed from the waiting list or lose their voucher if already issued.

-- C. Veterans Affairs Supportive Housing (VASH): HACA accepts VASH applicants as referrals in the order received from the Veterans Affairs administration. - D. Mainstream: HACA will assist the minimum number of families defined in the original grant and will replace any vacancies with eligible disabled households from the HCV waiting list.
+- C. Veterans Affairs Supportive Housing (VASH): HACA accepts VASH applicants as referrals in the order received from the Veterans Affairs administration. - D. Mainstream: HACA will assist the minimum number of families defined in the original grant and will replace any vacancies with eligible disabled households from the HCV waiting list. - E. Mainstream NED for homeless or institutional transitions (targeted funding) waiting list policy: